bLACKZU/terraform-beginner-bootcamp-2024/README.md

 The change sets needs to be applied after you are done with your `terraform plan`. `terraform apply` helps to incorporate the change sets to the actual state from the desired state

+### Terraform Destroy

+This is used to destroy the resources from your infrastructure

 ### Terraform State file

 Single source of truth of a terraform project that keeps track of the actual configuration of your infrastructure